 Learning the art of constructive resolution and honoring each other's needs are the two basic ingredients for relationship harmony.
 All relationships at some point in time will experience discord.
 How couples handle life discords is the deciding factor between survival or the dissolution of the relationship.

 Disagreement is part of any relationship.
-You can learn the art of constructive resolution.
+You can learn the art of constructive resolution in couples therapy.
 You can be the one to change what is deteriorating the relationship.

 Below are the steps to constructive resolution.
 Please, post the suggestion list in a prominent place in your home so that you have immediate access to it and develop this skill with your loved one(s).

-If you think that your family or your relationship is in need of a new perspective, please call me at 360-690-6550.
+If you think that your relationship is in need of a new perspective, please call me at 360-690-6550.
 Let me assist you in returning harmony in your home.